laxmikant99/java8-lessons/code/collection.md

-## List of problem statements and coding style comparison for nio2 api
+## List of problem statements and coding style comparison for collection api

  Problem statement 1: How would you iterate over a Collection ?
 Check [this](./src/com/laxmikant/java8/collection/ExternalInternalItrator.java) for use of new forEach api.